Diseases Caused by Rodents

 Did you know rodents invade an estimated 21 million homes in the U.S. every winter?
-Not only are rodents a nasty, uncomfortable nuisance, but they can also contaminate the air you breathe, your food and water with severe, life-threatening diseases.
+Not only are they a nasty, uncomfortable nuisance, but rodents can also contaminate the air you breathe, your food, and your water with severe, life-threatening diseases.
 When they come along, sometimes they bring other pests like ticks, fleas, and termites into your home.
 In either case, rodents present a threat to you and your family.
-Below are some of the most common diseases caused by rodents:

 Hantavirus Pulmonary Syndrome

 Hantavirus Pulmonary Syndrome is a virus spread by breathing in contaminated dust, direct contact with rodents or their feces, and bite wounds.
 Early signs include fatigue, fever, headaches, and muscle soreness.
 Over time, it could cause a severe respiratory infection, and if not treated properly, could result in death.

 Leptospirosis is a bacterium spread by eating food or drinking water contaminated with urine, and direct contact to the skin.
 This disease is hard to detect and may be mistaken for the flu.
 If left untreated, it can lead to meningitis, kidney failure, and liver failure.
 These complications can take weeks to months to recover.

 Lymphocytic Chorio-meningitis (LCM)

 Lymphocytic Chorio-meningitis is a virus spread by breathing in contaminated dust, direct contact with rodents or their feces, and bite wounds.
 At first, the disease may be mistaken for the flu, with headaches, vomiting, and a high fever.
 However, this can lead to meningitis or more severe neurological problems.